 Here’s a video about giving guinea pigs vitamin c.

-If your Teddy guinea pig breed has scurvy, they may develop symptoms such as:
+If your Teddy pig breed has scurvy, they may develop symptoms such as:

 - Poor appetite